jrahemtulla/TeamSolar/README.md

   1. To provide a better understanding of the solar panel concentrations and uptake in the US
   2. To analyse whether tax rebate policies for solar panels have taken into consideration socioeconomic factors and potential power generation of a location when being designed.

-For our first aim, you can view our data visualization through our web-interface starting with the homepage And for the second aim, you can view our data analysis and run our code from the colab file uploaded
+For our first aim, you can view our data visualization through our web-interface, which can be accessed through the pages folder under homepage
+And for the second aim, you can view our data analysis and run our code from the colab file uploaded

 Our data sources are below: